How to Get Disability Benefits for Lupus

 This is because the SSA has other criteria that disability applicants must meet in order to get approved for disability with lupus.

-Lupus Disability Criteria - Blue Book
+2. Meet the Lupus Disability Criteria

-Figuring out which medical conditions qualifies for disability comes down to whether or not the condition is listed in their Blue Book.
+Figuring out which medical conditions qualify for disability comes down to whether or not the condition is listed in their Blue Book.
 The Blue Book is the SSA’s manual of medical conditions that they see as being severe enough to qualify someone for disability.

 Since there is a Blue Book listing for lupus, people can get disability for lupus.
 The specific Blue Book listing for lupus is in Section 14.02 – Systemic Lupus Erythematosus.